Penang Digital Nomad Guide

 💳 Money Tips

 • ATMs: Everywhere, English menus.
-Withdrawal fee set by your bank
+Withdrawal fee set by your bank.
+Maybank / HSBC for the lowest fees.

 • Currency exchange: KLIA airport, Gurney Plaza, or money changers in George Town for best rates